SISO APP Searches in Lattices with Tanner Graphs: Soft-output reduced search in lattice TG

-Given the soft estimates in $\hat{\bd{x}}$, the likelihoods of each coordinate\footnote{A {\em real} coordinate of a lattice point, not an {\em integer} coordinate of a label.} of $\bd{x}\in \Lambda$ at the $k$-th MIMO channel use are calculated from the soft estimates in $\hat{\bd{x}}$\footnote{The subscript $k$, which would indicate the time index of the relevant MIMO channel use, is omitted here and in Fig.~ \ref{icmmse} for simplicity of notation.}: \be P(\hat{x}_i | x_i = c^j) = K \exp \left(-{||\hat{x}_i - c^j||^2}/{2\sigma^2_i} \right),\ee where $c^j$ is the $j$-th real coordinate $x_i$ of $\bd{x} \in \Lambda \cap {\cal R}$.
-Then, the likelihood of each value of coordinate ${x}_i$ at the $k$-th MIMO channel use will form the component $P_k(c^j;I)$ of a vector input $P_k(\bd{c};I)$ to a SISO APP module, following the model and notations in \cite{BenedettoDMP:97}; as in \cite{BenedettoDMP:97}, $C_k^j$ will denote a random process enacted by a sequence of (coordinate) symbols taking values from some alphabet $\{c^j|j\in {\cal J}\}$---which nonetheless may be nonbinary, i.e.\ $j$ is from a set of cardinality $|{\cal J}|>2$.
+The likelihoods of each valid coordinate\footnote{A {\em real} coordinate of a lattice point, not an {\em integer} coordinate of a label.} value for $\bd{x}{\in} \Lambda$ at the $k$-th MIMO channel use can be calculated from the soft estimates in $\hat{\bd{x}}$.\footnote{The subscript $k$, which would indicate the time index of the relevant MIMO channel use, is omitted here and in Fig.~ \ref{icmmse} for simplicity of notation.} With $K$ a constant, \be P(\hat{x}_i | x_i = c^j) = K \exp \left(-{||\hat{x}_i - c^j||^2}/{2\sigma^2_i} \right),\ee where $c^j$ is the $j$-th valid value of the real $i$-th coordinate $x_i$ of $\bd{x} {\in} \Lambda \cap {\cal R}$.
+Then, the likelihood of each valid value of ${x}_i$ at $k$-th MIMO channel use will supply the component $P_k(c^j;{\rm I})$ of a vector input $P_k(\bd{c};{\rm I})$ to a SISO APP module (see below), following the model and notations in \cite{BenedettoDMP:97}; as in \cite{BenedettoDMP:97}, $C_k^j$ will denote a random process enacted by a sequence of (coordinate) symbols taking values in some alphabet $\{c^j|j\in {\cal J}\}$---which, nonetheless, may be non-binary, i.e.\ $|{\cal J}|\geq2$.